BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/GeneratePythonSkeletonFilter.md

-# Generate Python Plugin or Python Filter
+# Generate Python Plugin and/or Filters

-## Group

-Python

 ## Description

-This **Filter** generates the Python skeleton code for a new DREAM3D-NX/SIMPL-NX filters.
-These new Python filters can either be written to a newly generated Python plugin, or to an existing Python plugin.

-### Generating A New Plugin

-If the **Use Existing Plugin** parameter is OFF, then this filter will generate both a new Python skeleton plugin and new Python skeleton filters.

-The following parameters are available when **Use Existing Plugin** is OFF:
+The **Generate Python Plugin and/or Filters** is a powerful tool in the DREAM3D-NX environment that allows users to generate or update Python plugins and filter codes.
+This filter provides an interface for setting up and configuring Python filters within DREAM3D-NX pipelines, either by creating new plugins or by adding to existing ones.

+## Usage

+### Configuration
+The filter requires several parameters to be set, which dictate whether a new plugin is created or an existing one is modified.
+Key parameters include:

+- `Use Existing Plugin`: A flag indicating whether to modify an existing plugin.
-+ Name of Plugin - The name of the plugin, referred to in the generated code.
+- `Name of Plugin`: The name of the plugin.
-+ Human Name of Plugin - The human-readable version of the plugin name.
+- `Human Name of Plugin`: A human-readable name for the plugin.
+- `Existing Plugin Location`: The directory where the existing plugin is located (for updates).
-+ Plugin Output Directory - The location on the file system where the plugin will be generated.
+- `Plugin Output Directory`: The directory where the new plugin will be stored.
-+ Filter Names - The names of filters that will be generated in the new plugin, separated by commas.
+- `Filter Names`: A list of filter names to be included in the plugin, separated by commas.

+### Generating a New Plugin
+To generate a new Python plugin:
+1. Set `Use Existing Plugin` to `Off`.
+2. Provide a `Name of Plugin`, `Human Name of Plugin`, `Plugin Output Directory`, and a list of `Filter Names`.
+3. Execute the filter.
+It will generate the necessary plugin structure and files in the specified output directory.

-### Using An Existing Plugin
+### Updating an Existing Plugin

-If the **Use Existing Plugin** parameter is ON, then this filter will generate new Python skeleton filters in an existing plugin.
-If the existing plugin was created manually and NOT created using this filter, some additional edits will need to be done in a few of the other plugin files.

-The following parameters are available when **Use Existing Plugin** is ON:
+To add filters to an existing Python plugin:
+1. Set `Use Existing Plugin` to `On`.

-+ Existing Plugin Location - The file system path where the existing plugin is located.
+2. Provide the `Existing Plugin Location` where the existing plugin is located.
-+ Filter Names - The names of filters that will be generated in the existing plugin, separated by commas.

-**NOTE:** This option searches the existing plugin's **\_\_init\_\_.py** and **Plugin.py** files for the following comment tokens:

-1. \# FILTER_INCLUDE_INSERT
-2. \# FILTER_NAME_INSERT

-Both of these tokens are included in both files for any plugin that was originally generated using this filter.

-#### What if my plugin was created manually (not generated using this filter)?
+3. Provide the `Name of Plugin`, `Human Name of Plugin`, and the list of `Filter Names` you wish to add.
+4. Execute the filter.
+It will update the existing plugin with the new filters.

+#### Manual Plugin Creation

+If your plugin was not generated using the provided filter but was instead created manually, you may need to perform additional steps to ensure proper integration:

+1. **Python Import Statements**:
-+ If the **\# FILTER_INCLUDE_INSERT** token cannot be found, then the Python import statements for the new filters will need to be manually added to both files.
+   - In the absence of the `# FILTER_INCLUDE_INSERT` token, you must manually insert the Python import statements for the new filters into both the `__init__.py` file and the `Plugin.py` file.

+2. **Filter Name Insertion**:
-+ If the **\# FILTER_NAME_INSERT** token cannot be found, then each filter name will need to be manually added to the **all** and **get_filters** methods in the **\_\_init\_\_.py** and **Plugin.py** files, respectively.
+   - If the `# FILTER_NAME_INSERT` token is missing, you need to manually add each filter name to specific methods in two files:
+       - In the `__init__.py` file, add to the `all` method.
+       - In the `Plugin.py` file, add to the `get_filters` method.

 ## Example Pipelines
+None

 ## License & Copyright